ZhiangChen/virtual_shake_robot_pybullet/README.md

  ros2 run virtual_shake_robot_pytbullet 2.0 1.0

  ```
- This will send the A and F values for the motion of the pedestal to the control_node.py that will generate the trajectory of the pedestal.
+ This will send the A and F values for the motion of the pedestal to the control_node.py that generates the trajectory of the pedestal.

- Using the A and F values we use this formula to calculate the target postions, velocity for the pedestal and the acceleration required for the pedestal
+ Using the A and F values, we use this formula to calculate the target postions, velocity for the pedestal and the acceleration required for the pedestal

  ```